 Undergraduate Admissions: Final Steps

-Illinois state law requires proof of immunization for all college students enrolled for six or more credits per semester.
-Proof of immunization is due to Health Services on December 1 for spring semester and August 1 for the fall semester.
+The State of Illinois College Student Immunization Act requires a Certificate of Immunity [PDF] or an acceptable proof of immunity for all college students enrolled for six or more credits per semester.
+Proof of immunization is due to Health Services on July 1.

 Questions?
 Contact the SAIC Health Services Office at 312.499.4288 or email@example.com.